kyle-foral/c0323-code-solutions/postgres-database/postgres-database-quiz-notes.md

 - What is a database schema?
   A collection of tables
-  defines how the data in a relational database should be organized.
+  how the relational database should be organized.
 - What is a table?
   A table is a list of rows each having the same set of attributes.
 - What is a row?